We work toward our mission in three main focus areas:

 In collaboration with partners from Brookings, University of North Carolina, and Stanford, we use agent-based modeling to study patterns of tobacco purchasing in the retail setting.

-In April, CDC and CPHSS published the Best Practices User Guide: Health Communications in Tobacco Prevention and Control.
+Read our newest publication: Best Practices User Guide: Cessation in Tobacco Prevention and Control

 I had the great opportunity to do a research practicum with the Center for Public Health Systems Science, where I was able to work on a multi-center project that utilized social network analysis methods.